jnbolsen/ezarr/README.md

    out by placing `#` in front of the lines.
 This ensures they are ignored by Docker compose.
 6. Run `docker compose up`.

 That's it!
-Your containers are now up and you can continue to set up the settings in them.
+Your containers are now running and you can continue to set up the settings in them.
 Take note of the following:
 - When linking one service to another, remember to use the container name instead of `localhost`.
-- Please set the settings of the -arr containers as soon as possible to the following (use advanced):
-  - Media management:
-    - Use hardlinks instead of Copy: `true`
-    - Root folder: `/data/media/` and then tv, movies or music depending on service
+- Use [TRaSH Guides](https://trash-guides.info/) for help in optimizing the -arr suite, plex, and qbittorrent.
 - In qBittorrent, after connecting it to the -arr services, you can indicate it should move torrents in certain categories to certain directories, like torrents in the `radarr` category to `/data/torrents/movies`.
 You should do this.
 Also set the `Default Save Path` to